-A trip of 850 Kms may start with the first step, but will rarely be completed unless one can physically endure every step in between that first and the final.
+A trip of 850 kms may start with the first step, but will rarely be completed unless one can physically endure every step in between that first and the final.
 Preparing the body for the effort began over the summer and will continue until I hop off the airplane back at Anchorage International.
-The quickest way to kill off this dream is through injury or mishap leading to injury.
-My program includes three focuses - weight training, hiking endurance and general health.
+The quickest way to kill off this dream is through injury or mishap.
+My program includes three focuses - weight control, hiking endurance and general health.